dibyendumajumdar/dmr_c/nanojit-backend/README.md

 cmake -DNANO_JIT=ON -G "Visual Studio 15 2017 Win64" ..
 ```

-Process on Linus should be similar except for the CMake generator target.
+Process on Linux should be similar except for the CMake generator target.